 War and conflict are two of the constants of modern life.
 They have played a major part in recent history and continue to dominate much of the international agenda.
 Hence, it is important to explore the psychological impact of wars on both soldiers and civilians.
 Where there are physical wounds, psychiatric casualties will follow and they require equal attention and understanding.

 This course is designed to explain how people protect themselves against extreme or prolonged stress, to analyse their consequences and to discuss what can be done to mitigate or resolve psychological disorders experienced in conflict.

 The majority of the seminars take place at theStrand Campus in Central London , whilst others are delivered at the Institute of Psychiatry, Psychology and Neursoscience at the Denmark Hill Campus in Camberwell, South London .

 The course can be taken either in one year (full-time) or two years (part-time), and provides a qualification that seeks to place military psychiatry in its appropriate cultural, historical and social context.
 The qualification, like the teaching team, holds international recognition.

 A copy of the 2014/2015 Prospectus for the MSc War and Psychiatry is now available (in pdf format).

 Fees and Military Discount 2014 / 2015

-Applications are now being received for the academic year 2014/15.
+Applications for the academic year 2014/15 have now closed.
+Applications for 2015/16 can be made from October 2014 onwards.
 For more information on courses, please see the King's College Admissions Page .
-Alternatively, you can make an online application now by registering here and following the onscreen instructions.
+Alternatively, form October 2014 onwards, you can make an online application now by registering here and following the onscreen instructions.

 For those who have applied and are waiting to hear from the Admissions Team, you will receive an email to confirm receipt of your application, which also contains your application number.
 Please use the application portal to correspond with the Admissions Team.